 Our operating results depend in large part on differences between the income earned on our assets and our cost of borrowing and hedging activities.
 The costs of our borrowings are generally based on prevailing market interest rates.
 During a period of rising interest rates, our borrowing costs generally will increase while the yields earned on our leveraged fixed-rate mortgage assets will remain static.
 In addition, our borrowing costs will increase at a faster pace than the yields earned on our leveraged adjustable-rate and hybrid adjustable-rate RMBS.
 In either case, our net interest spread and net interest margin could fluctuate.
 The severity of any such decline would depend on our asset/liability composition at the time as well as the magnitude and duration of the interest rate increase.
 Further, an increase in short-term interest rates could also have a negative impact on the market value of our assets, other than our Excess MSRs.
-A decrease in interest rates could have a negative impact on the market value of our Excess MSRs.
-If any of these events happen, we could experience a decrease in net income or incur a net loss during these periods, which could adversely affect our liquidity and results of operations.
+A decrease in interest rates could have a negative impact on the market value of operations.